 In summary, water resources management needs to look at the hydrological cycle in the basin, the interaction of surface water and groundwater, and the interaction of water with other natural and socio-economic systems.
 It should take into account multiple water users, multiple purposes and conflicting needs, consider interdependence of land, water and ecosystems, and address the role of water within the context of social and economic development and environmental sustainability.

-1.2 IWRM principles and key criteria
+1.2 IWRM Principles and Key Criteria

 An IWRM approach is underpinned by the Dublin Principles on Water and the Environment.
 These familiar and virtually universally recognized principles are:

 Fresh water is a finite and vulnerable resource, essential to sustain life, development and the environment.

-Only 3 percent of the global water is fresh water while 97 percent is seawater (salty).
+Only 3 percent of the global water is fresh water while 97 percent is seawater.
 Of the 3 percent fresh water, 87 percent is not accessible as it is ice/glacier, mostly in the Polar Regions.
 That means the accessible fresh water available for use is only 0.4 percent of the global totality.

 Water development and management should be based on a participatory approach involving users, planners and policy makers at all levels.

 Water is a subject in which everyone is a stakeholder.
 Real participation only takes place when stakeholders are part of the decision-making process.
 The type of participation will depend upon the spatial scale relevant to particular water management and investment decisions.
 It will also be affected by the nature of the political environment in which the decisions take place.
 A participatory approach is the best means for achieving long-lasting consensus and common agreement.

 Women play a central role in the provision, management and safeguarding of water.

 The pivotal role of women as providers and users of water and guardians of the living environment has seldom been reflected in institutional arrangements for the development and management of water resources.
-Acceptance and implementation of this principle requires positive policies to address women’s specific needs and to equip and empower women to participate at all levels in water resources programmes, including decision-making and implementation, in ways defined by them.
+Acceptance and implementation of this principle requires positive policies to address women’s specific needs and to equip and empower women to participate at all levels in water resources programmes, including design, decision-making and implementation, in ways defined by them.